MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 ### 7.1 Proposal model

 There is no single network-wide leader slot.
 A node leads snapshots on its own chain.
-Ordinary transactions are routed among working nodes, favoring nodes whose chain heads are current; protocol-sensitive operations use deterministic election rules.
+Ordinary transactions are routed among working nodes, favoring nodes with up-to-date chain heads; protocol-sensitive operations use deterministic election rules.
 Concurrent node chains allow multiple proposals to be in flight without placing every transfer behind one producer.

 The snapshot leader first fixes the transaction hashes, round references, and timestamp.
 Validators sign only after reconstructing and validating the complete snapshot payload.